Banach–Alaoglu theorem: Proof involving duality theory

 If $X$ is a normed vector space, then the polar of a neighborhood is closed and norm-bounded in the dual space.

 In particular, if $U$ is the open (or closed) unit ball in $X$ then the polar of $U$ is the closed unit ball in the continuous dual space $X^{\prime}$ of $X$ (with the usual dual norm).

 Consequently, this theorem can be specialized to:

 When the continuous dual space $X^{\prime}$ of $X$ is an infinite dimensional normed space then it is impossible for the closed unit ball in $X^{\prime}$ to be a compact subset when $X^{\prime}$ has its usual norm topology.

 This is because the unit ball in the norm topology is compact if and only if the space is finite-dimensional (cf. F. Riesz theorem).

 This theorem is one example of the utility of having different topologies on the same vector space.

 It should be cautioned that despite appearances, the Banach–Alaoglu theorem does not imply that the weak-* topology is locally compact.

 This is because the closed unit ball is only a neighborhood of the origin in the strong topology, but is usually not a neighborhood of the origin in the weak-* topology, as it has empty interior in the weak* topology, unless the space is finite-dimensional.

 In fact, it is a result of Weil that all locally compact Hausdorff topological vector spaces must be finite-dimensional.

 Elementary proof

 The following elementary proof does not utilize duality theory and requires only basic concepts from set theory, topology, and functional analysis.

-What is need from topology is a working knowledge of net convergence in topological spaces and familiarity with the fact that a linear functional is continuous if and only if it is bounded on a neighborhood of the origin (see the articles on continuous linear functionals and sublinear functionals for details).
+What is needed from topology is a working knowledge of net convergence in topological spaces and familiarity with the fact that a linear functional is continuous if and only if it is bounded on a neighborhood of the origin (see the articles on continuous linear functionals and sublinear functionals for details).